-How many people are affected by this disease?
+How many people are affected by this disorder?

-Is there a cure or any medical treatments for EB?
+Is there a cure or any medical treatments?

 Where can I get more information and support?

-Additional information and support can be provided by organizations such as DEBRA, listed below:
+Additional information and support can be provided by organizations listed below: